-Daily Pre-Election Report of Contributions: A candidate or officeholder who files with the Commission may be required to file daily pre-election reports disclosing contributions during the period beginning the 9th day before an election and ending at 12 noon on the day before the election.
+Daily Pre-Election Report of Contributions: A judicial candidate or officeholder who files with the Commission may be required to file daily pre-election reports disclosing contributions during the period beginning the 9th day before an election and ending at 12 noon on the day before the election.
 This information is disclosed on Form Daily-C C/OH.
 For more information, see the instructions for Form Daily-C C/OH.

-Legislative Special Session Report: All statewide candidates and officeholders and members of and candidates for the legislature who accept a political contribution during the period beginning on the date the governor signs the proclamation calling a special legislative session and continuing through the date of final adjournment are required to file a report after a special session of the legislature.
+Legislative Special Session Report: All statewide candidates and officeholders and members of and candidates for the legislature who files with the Commission and who accepts a political contribution during the period beginning on the date the governor signs the proclamation calling a special legislative session and continuing through the date of final adjournment are required to file a report after a special session of the legislature.
 This information can be disclosed on Form C/OH-SS.
 For more information, see the instructions for Form C/OH-SS.